xoity/infraninja/test/README.md

 # InfraNinja Test Project

 This project contains configuration and deployment scripts for managing virtual machines and deploying updates using Vagrant and Pyinfra.
-The deployment process integrates with the Jinn API to fetch server details dynamically using an access key provided by the user.
+The deployment process integrates with an API to fetch server details dynamically using an access key provided by the user.

 ---